lf-edge/ekuiper/docs/en_US/rules/sinks/plugin/sql.md

 This [repository](https://github.com/lf-edge/ekuiper/tree/master/extensions/sqldatabase/driver) lists all the supported drivers.

 This plugin supports `sqlserver\postgres\mysql\sqlite3\oracle` drivers by default.
-User can compile plugin that only support one driver by himself, for example, if he only wants sqlserver, then he can build with build tag `mysql`.
+User can compile plugin that only support one driver by himself, for example, if he only wants mysql, then he can build with build tag `mysql`.

 ### Default build command
 ```shell